Building a Pediatric Tracheostomy Program

 BackTable, LLC (Producer).
 (2020, September 4).
 Ep.
 05 – Pediatric Tracheostomy: The Long Game [Audio podcast].
 Retrieved from https://www.backtable.com/podcasts

-The Materials available on the BackTable ENT Blog are for informational and educational purposes only and are not a substitute for the professional judgment of a healthcare professional in diagnosing and treating patients.
+The Material available on the BackTable ENT Articles are for informational and educational purposes only and are not a substitute for the professional judgment of a healthcare professional in diagnosing and treating patients.
 The opinions expressed by participants of the BackTable ENT Podcast belong solely to the participants, and do not necessarily reflect the views of BackTable ENT.